BURUNDI, THE COUNTRY THAT LIVES BY AND FOR COFFEE

 In 1940 the Belgian colonial government introduced coffee in the country, in production and export, because it is a location with perfect agricultural and climatic conditions.
 All the coffee trees found in Burundi are Red Bourbon and are controlled by the government for quality reasons.

-We will talk a little more about Burundi Gahahe and Burundi Nemba as they are the coffees we offer at Nomad.
+We will talk a little more about Burundi Gahahe and Burundi Nemba since they are the coffees we offer at Nomad.
 Both are located in the province of Kayanza, in the northern part of Burundi, near the border with Rwanda, located at an altitude of over 1800 meters.
 Kayanza has the reputation of being one of the best coffee producing regions in Burundi, as it has factors such as: high elevations, rich volcanic soils and experienced farmers.
 The region is also known for being the source of water for the Nile River.

 To learn about these and other Washed stations in northern Burundi, it is necessary to learn about the work of Greenco, a company that oversees and structures Washed stations along the entire production chain in the province of Kayanza.
 They started their work in 2015 and have since dominated all the Cup of Excellence competitions in Burundi.
 More than 15,000 producer families are assisted by Greenco's agronomists at its 13 central stations.
 The agronomists are responsible for overseeing best agronomic practices and education, as well as working with cherry growers before, during and after harvest.
 They also ensure that growers have the tools and knowledge necessary to monitor and determine the best agronomic practices for the growers' own orchards.